joshua1535/joshua1535/README.md

 <h1 align="center"> Hi there, I'm Joshua Montano 👋 </h1>

-I am currently pursuing a degree in Computer Engineering at UCA El Salvador.
-While I have a strong passion for backend programming, I am currently working as a frontend developer, my goal is to become a FullStack developer.
+Computer Engineer at UCA El Salvador.
+I have a strong passion for backend programming, have done some work as a frontend developer.
+Currently interested and working on the cybersecurity area.

 ---